 - 8 Demolished Property.
 Any property where an existing structure has been removed, including property newly created vacant as a result of demolition activities. - 9 Detention Pond.
 A constructed facility intended to hold storm water and release or infiltrate it at rates that do not damage downstream areas.
-Design and maintenance of these areas is defined in the SWMM. - 10 Driving Aisle.
-That portion of the off-street parking area used exclusively for the maneuvering and circulation of motor vehicles. - 11 Drought Tolerant.
+Design and maintenance of these areas is defined in the SWMM. - 10 Dripline.
+The circumference defined by the outermost canopy branches of an individual tree.
+The dripline area is the soil and roots within the defined dripline circumference. - 11 Driving Aisle.
+That portion of the off-street parking area used exclusively for the maneuvering and circulation of motor vehicles. - 12 Drought Tolerant.
 Plants that, once established, can survive without rainfall or irrigation for short periods of time.
 Most plants are drought-tolerant after establishment, when planted in the right conditions; i.e., succulents survive droughts in xeric soils, while wetland plants survive droughts in hydric soils.
-Although plants can be drought-tolerant, their health and aesthetics during drought may decline due to stress, high maintenance [incorrect maintenance practices], and dormancy (a plant may lose its leaves, stop blooming, and stems may desiccate, but the roots of the plant survive). - 12 "Edge" Properties.
-Defined in the ILA as the locations where new development on Port-owned property located within the Airport Activity Area is adjacent to or abuts public right-of-way, or property owned by public agencies other than the Port, or privately-owned Property.
+Although plants can be drought-tolerant, their health and aesthetics during drought may decline due to stress, high maintenance [incorrect maintenance practices], and dormancy (a plant may lose its leaves, stop blooming, and stems may desiccate, but the roots of the plant survive)